Subaru R2: Design

-Unlike other Subaru models which used Boxer engines, the R2 used an inline engine.
+Unlike other Subaru models which used boxer engines, the R2 used an inline engine.

 The two lower engine options were available with either a manual transmission or a CVT.
 The supercharged engine was coupled to a sportshift version of the CVT ("7 speed iCVT").
 Both front wheel drive and all wheel drive were available.

 Initially, the R2 was available in 11 colors and 3 trim levels (one for each engine variation).

 On January 4, 2005, the Subaru R1 was introduced, which was a 2-door version of the R2 with a shorter body and wheelbase.

-In 2006, the R2 got a facelift, replacing its spread wings grille with one similar to the Subaru Legacy.
+In November 2005, the R2 got a facelift, replacing the spread wings grille with one similar to the Subaru Legacy.

-In popular culture

-The Subaru R2 is a playable secret car in the arcade video game Wangan Midnight Maximum Tune.